Register Your Section 8 Company

 Tax and compliance exemptions

-A Section 8 company, registered under the Companies Act, gains special status distinct from other types of entities.
-Not only does the company benefit from tax exemptions, but donors can also claim tax deductions for donations made to the company under Income Tax laws.
-In addition to these tax advantages, the company is exempt from many compliance-related provisions, making it a favorable structure for charitable organizations.
+A Section 8 company, registered under the Companies Act, enjoys a special status distinct from other business entities.
+It benefits from tax exemptions, and donors can claim tax deductions for contributions made under Income Tax laws.
+In addition, the company is exempt from many compliance requirements, making it an ideal structure for charitable organizations.

 Separate legal identity

-As a registered company, a Section 8 entity has a distinct legal identity separate from its members.
-This allows it to own assets, incur liabilities, and hold rights and obligations in its own name, independent of its members.
-Changes in the composition of members or directors do not impact its existence, assets, liabilities, or legal rights and obligations.
+A Section 8 company has a distinct legal identity separate from its members.
+This enables the company to own assets, incur liabilities, and exercise rights and obligations in its own name, independently of its members.
+Changes in the composition of members or directors do not affect its existence, assets, liabilities, or legal rights.

 Limited Liability

-A Section 8 company provides limited liability to its members, meaning their liability is restricted to the amount of capital they have subscribed to and not yet paid.
-The company’s losses or obligations do not affect the personal assets of its members or directors.
-This structure allows promoters to manage the non-profit organization without personal financial risk.
+A Section 8 company offers limited liability to its members, restricting their responsibility to the unpaid portion of their subscribed capital.
+The company’s losses or obligations do not impact the personal assets of its members or directors.
+This structure enables promoters to manage the non-profit organization without exposing themselves to personal financial risk.

 No corporate title

-While a Section 8 company enjoys the advantages of a corporate entity, it is not required to use the typical “Private Limited” or “Limited” suffix in its name.
-This exemption allows the focus to remain on the company’s charitable purpose, rather than giving the impression that it is a profit-making organization.
+Although a Section 8 company enjoys the benefits of a corporate entity, it is not required to include the usual “Private Limited” or “Limited” suffix in its name.
+This exemption allows the company to emphasize its charitable objectives rather than being perceived as a profit-driven organization.

 ONLINE REGISTRATION